leonfunnell/s3ftp/README.md

     - `ftp_server_address`: The public IP address of the FTP server.
     - `ftp_username`: The username for FTP access.
     - `ftp_password`: The password for FTP access.

+### GitHub Actions Deployment

+1. Fork this repository to your GitHub account.

+2. Add the following secrets to your GitHub repository:
+    - `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
+    - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.
+    - `PROJECT_NAME`: The name of the project.

+3. Push changes to the `main` branch to trigger the GitHub Actions workflow.

 ## Outputs